pshukla1410/SG-for-security-investment-in-NCS/README.md

 # Stackelberg-Game-Power-models
-MATLAB files for "Stackelberg Security Investment Game for Networked Control Systems with Model Uncertainty".
+MATLAB data files for "A Robust Stackelberg Investment Game for Cyber-Security of Networked Control Systems".
-The Supplemental document contains details of the New England system along with the generation of the uncertain models varying the loads and generators.
-It also contains analysis of the diversity of the models in the model set M.
+This repository contains data files of 20 randonmly geenrated uncertain models for the IEEE 39-bus system and 20 for the IEEE 68-bus system.
-The mat files for the case study performed on the IEEE 68-bus system in the paper are also included in the branch.
+These data files are used in the performance analysis of the proposed Stackelberg Investment game on time-varying model uncertainty of electric power systems.